If you hear voices and nobody’s there, is it a problem?

 For many people, it can be very therapeutic to engage in non-judgemental conversation.

 Taken together, these strategies can be very effective in helping you or someone else manage.
 If you try them and you don’t seem to be making any headway against the voices, strongly consider seeking direct medical help.
-Share what you’ve done to try to control them.
-There are medications that can help, though they aren’t without side effects.
+Please share what you’ve done to try to control them.
+Some medications can help, though they aren’t without side effects.